Squidjigg/adventure-in-nine-isles/README.md

 # Adventure In Nine Isles
-My first attempt at coding a text-based game
+My first attempt at coding a text-based adventure game